Cleon909/Cleon909/README.md

-PLACE HOLDER

 I'm a beginner in tech with a background in Foreign Exchange and Investment Banking.
-I'm currently working through a QA Dev Ops bootcamp which will hopefully give me some basic skills in:
+I've just completed a QA Dev Ops bootcamp which has given me some basic skills in:
   - Python
   - Jenkins
   - CI/CD